pwhitbread/tidypodcatch/README.md

 ```

 ## Known Limitations
-* As the script uses 'does a file of that name?' as the test to decide if an episode should be downloaded, if a podcast updates the mp3/m4a file, tidypodcatch will not download the newer version.
+* As the script uses 'does a file of that nameexist?' as the test to decide if an episode should be downloaded, if a podcast updates the mp3/m4a file, tidypodcatch will not download the newer version.
 Delete, move or rename an audio file to force re-downloading on next script execution